raspberrypilearning/clone-wars/en/step_9.md

 --- hint ---

-You code should look like this:
+Your code should look like this:

 ```blocks3
 when flag clicked